edvanbeinum/snowshoe/REAMDME.md

 TODO
 [ ] Check that Textile is working and nit just returning strings formatted with <pre>
 [ ] Use a proper config thing for Yadif
 [ ] What are we goingto do about config?
-[ ] Add event observer pattern so we can hook into parts of the system: things like run LESS compiler, or publish to S3
+Make own static Config class with array of params [ ] Add event observer pattern so we can hook into parts of the system: things like run LESS compiler, or publish to S3 [ ] Need a prepare script that creates the CSS and js for the public directory?
+[ ] Page Titles
+[ ] Favicon

+Issues:

+[ ] How sane is the config system - accessing configs through a factory?